onedata/onedata/README.md

 ## Building

+The best way to use Onedata is to use our Docker images available at [Docker Hub](https://hub.docker.com/u/onedata/) or the binary packages available [here]().
+CUurrently the binary packages are only available for **Oneclient** component.

-This repository can be used to build entire Onedata system by simply invoking:
+This repository can be also used to build entire Onedata system by invoking:

 ```bash
 make
 ```

+The build process itself is fully based on Docker containers, so no other prerequisites other than Docker should be necessary.
+In case of problems with Docker cache, please set `NO_CACHE=1` environment variable.

 ## Support